-Throughout our history, our community story has been crafted by innovators, many of them are right in this room.
+Throughout our history, our community story has been crafted by innovators.
 Our leaders forged the bonds of community and built the institutions that have served us for several generations.
 We inherited their legacy and we are deeply thankful to them for what those institutions have meant to so many over time and especially during the times when our community was not welcomed into the broader community as full and equal participants.

 Around us, we see affiliation in Jewish life shifting.
 The fight for Israel’s existence as a nascent state has changed to one where we are not fighting for Israel in chorus but rather fighting about Israel amongst ourselves.
 Intermarriage rates have soared.
 Divorce rates have soared.
 Being Jewish and participating in Jewish life has morphed from something you inherited and accepted as your responsibility to something that you choose to opt-in or out of.

 The models of synagogue membership that built our great institutions do not have as much broad appeal to younger generations.
 Some seek ala carte opportunities to customize their Jewish experience.
 Households look different today with many more backgrounds and traditions represented and either embraced or ignored.

 Younger people’s attitudes regarding philanthropy are different than past generations.
 While they care deeply and want to invest in their passions, they often have less available resources due to paralyzing school debt and professional positions with incomes less than those of prior generations.
 Young people are generous and wish to give but how they give is different.
 Many prefer to either give in a hands-on manner or in a very targeted way for a specific purpose.